You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Hormonal changes that relax ligaments and muscles are common contributors to suprapubic and pelvic discomfort during pregnancy.

-Non-invasive, targeted care programs can help manage pelvic discomfort safely and effectively.
+Non-invasive, targeted care programs can help manage pelvic discomfort safely and efficiently.
 Key approaches include:

 • Gentle, pregnancy-specific manual techniques

-• Focused exercises to support the pelvis and hips
+• Focused exercises to manage the pelvis and hips

 • Physiotherapy to address muscular and ligamentous changes

-Care provided by trained professionals can improve mobility and reduce discomfort, supporting a healthier pregnancy journey.
+Care provided by trained professionals can improve mobility and reduce discomfort, assisting a healthier pregnancy journey.

 Groin Discomfort During Pregnancy